TorchedSammy/TorchedSammy/README.md

 <p>⇢ <samp><strong>˚ · Info * ˚ ✦</strong></samp></p>

 <samp>I'm a hobbyist software developer writing things that interest me.
 I have experience in web development
-but I now write Go and Lua now.
+but I now write Go and Lua.
 Have been programming for 6 years.
 You can read more at my website above.</samp>

 ![](https://komarev.com/ghpvc/?username=TorchedSammy&color=ff69b4)